mikuro39/Cat-Fighter-Game/README.md

 - As a user, I want to view my cat inventory
 - As a user, I want to be able to collect rare characters
-- As a user, I want to be able to collect a new cat and add it to my inventory of cats
+- As a user, I want to be able to collect multiple cats and add it to my inventory of cats
-- As a user, I want to be able to collect items that can be used to upgrade my cats in battle
+- As a user, I want to be able to use items to upgrade
+- my cats in battle